n7nix/zhone/README.md

 * create directory RRDDIR /home/$user/var/lib/cbw/rrdtemp

-* Note: The RRDDIR dirctory is used for database files & graph image files and needs to be consistent in these files:
+* Note: The RRDDIR dirctory is used for database files & graph image files and needs to be consistent in the following files:
 ```
 pktgestats.cgi
 db_gepktbuilder.sh